decentraland/adr/content/ADR-142-extended-passport-support.md

 1. Equipped wearables:
 take the information from the profile.
 There are the equipped wearables, emotes and DCL name.

-1. Items: wearables/emotes/names/lands: New endpoints will be created in [lambdos](https://github.com/decentraland/lambdos) for every type of item.
+1. Items: wearables/emotes/names/lands: new endpoints will be created in [lambdos](https://github.com/decentraland/lambdos) for each type of item.

 1. Guest: Passport for guest users will show only name and description, there is nothing to do for guests from the Catalyst end.